magpie-ea/magpie-modules/docs/views.md

 ## Trial views hooks

 You can create functions in your local js files and hook these functions to the trial view.
-To understand how hooks work, first learn about babe's [trial views lifecycle](#trial-views-lifecycle)
+To understand how hooks work, first learn about magpie's [trial views lifecycle](#trial-views-lifecycle)

 **Hooks**